codeatcg/VRPG/README.md

 If you are familiar with nginx or apache you can also deploy VRPG by using any of them.

 # Tips
 1. The edge can be highlighted by clicking on it.
-Remove the highlight by just click on it again.
+Remove the highlight by just clicking on it again.
-2. For graphs generated by PGGB the duplicate sequence in assigned reference assembly may be collapsed.
-For the collapsed region new nodes and edges will be inserted into the graph by vrpg to make the reference keeping coordinate system same to the traditional single linear reference.
-But the new nodes and edges will be not inserted into the path.
-If there are only reference nodes in a region and the highlighted reference path don’t pass these nodes the region may indicate a collapse.
-Another feature of these regions is that the numeric identifier of the segment that the node represents is generally much larger than the identifiers of the reference segments in the surrounding region.
+2. For graphs generated by PGGB the duplicate sequence in the primary reference assembly may be collapsed.
+For the collapsed region new nodes and edges will be inserted (into the graph, add new L line and S line) by vrpg to make the primary reference maintain the linearity.
+But no nodes and edges will be inserted into the path (P line in the graph).
+If there are only reference nodes in a visited region and the highlighted reference path doesn’t pass these nodes the region may indicate a collapse.
+Another feature of these regions is that the numeric identifier of the node is generally much larger than the identifiers of the node in the flanking regions.
 <img src="https://github.com/codeatcg/VRPG/blob/main/static/images/ref_collapse3.png"/>
 3. VRPG uses 1-based coordinate system, i.e. coordinate is denoted as [start,end].
 If you are interest in a particular segment (node) and the genome annotation file (GFF3 format) is available you can use <a href="https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html">bedtools</a> and the coordinate displayed by VRPG (within Segment Source:) to find the annotation of the segment conveniently.
 For example: